 Key Note Address

-To learn more about Greg Brown, visit his WEBSITE.
+To learn more about Anne, visit her WEBSITE

-The public is invites to attend Greg’s Keynote Address via the Taste of FARM tickets (wristbands).
+The public is invites to attend Anne’s Keynote Address via the Taste of FARM tickets (wristbands).